-- 13.110 The publication of operational information ensures that members of the public are adequately informed about the rules, policies, principles and procedures that agencies apply in making decisions or recommendations that affect members of the public. - 13.111 Publication of that information is important in its own right but is also necessary to ensure that members of the public are not disadvantaged by a lack of awareness of the information used by agencies to make decisions.
+13.112 The publication of operational information ensures that members of the public are adequately informed about the rules, policies, principles and procedures that agencies apply in making decisions or recommendations that affect members of the public.

+13.113 Publication of that information is important in its own right but is also necessary to ensure that members of the public are not disadvantaged by a lack of awareness of the information used by agencies to make decisions.
 Section 10 of the FOI Act reinforces that objective by providing that a person must not be subjected to any prejudice that could have been avoided by the person had they been aware of operational information that should have been but was not published in the IPS.
-For more information about s 10 see [13.126]-[13.12713.127]. - 13.112 Operational information is all information an agency holds, whether generated by the agency or not, that assists it to perform or exercise its functions or powers in making decisions or recommendations that affect members of the public (or any particular person or entity, or class of persons or entities).
+For more information about s 10 of the FOI Act, see [13.127 - 13.128].

+13.114 Operational information is all information an agency holds, whether generated by the agency or not, that assists it to perform or exercise its functions or powers in making decisions or recommendations that affect members of the public (or any particular person or entity, or class of persons or entities).
 The person affected by an agency decision may be an individual, an organisation or a business entity.
+Examples of operational information include rules, guidelines, practices and precedents relating to decisions and recommendations affecting members of the public (s 8A).

+13.115 Four terms in the definition of 'operational information' in s 8A(1) reflect the breadth of the concept:

+15 See the model FOI page included in the Information Commissioner's Guidance for agency websites: 'Access to information' webpage, available as an agency resource at www.oaic.gov.au and Guide to the access of information page on an agency's website

-Examples of operational information include rules, guidelines, practices and precedents relating to decisions and recommendations affecting members of the public (s 8A). - 13.113 Four terms in the definition of 'operational information' in s 8A(1) reflect the breadth of the concept: - information held by an agency to 'assist' it - in performing or exercising its 'functions or powers' - in making 'decisions or recommendations' - 'affecting members of the public (or any particular person or entity, or class of persons or entities)'.
+- information held by an agency to 'assist' it - in performing or exercising its 'functions or powers' - in making 'decisions or recommendations' - 'affecting members of the public (or any particular person or entity, or class of persons or entities)'.

-13.114 Those terms are discussed below.
+Those terms are discussed below.